-Page Recommendations RECOMMENDATION No. 1 Relating to the Use of Space Radiocommunication Systems in the Event of Natural Disasters, Epidemics, Famines and Similar Emergencies REC1-1/2 RECOMMENDATION No. 2 Relating to the Examination by World Administrative Radio Conferences of the Situation with Regard to Occupation of the Frequency Spectrum in Space Radiocommunications REC2-1/2 RECOMMENDATION No. 3 Relating to the Transmission of Electric Power by Radio Frequencies from a Spacecraft REC3-1/2 RECOMMENDATION No. 4 Relating to the More Efficient Consolidation of National and International Radiocommunication Circuits Operating in the Bands Between 4 000 kHz and 27 500 kHz REC4-1/2 RECOMMENDATION No. 5 Relating to the Means of Reducing the Congestion in Band 7 (3 - 30 MHz) REC5-1 RECOMMENDATION No. 6 Relating to the Practical Needs of Countries in Need of Special Assistance REC6-1 RECOMMENDATION No. 7 (Rev.Mob-87): Adoption of Standard Forms for Ship Station and Ship Earth Station Licences and Aircraft Station and Aircraft Earth Station Licences REC7-1/4 Annex 1.
-Principles for the Formulation of Standard Ship and Aircraft Station Licences REC7-2 Annex 2.
-Ship Station Licence REC7-3 Annex 3.
-Aircraft Station Licence REC7-4 RECOMMENDATION No. 8 Relating to Automatic Identification of Stations REC8-1
+Page communication Sys No. 1 Relating to the Use of Space Radio- stems in the Event of Natural Disasters, s and Similar Emergencies REC1-1/2 Administrative Rad to Occupation of t No. 2 Relating to the Examination by World io Conferences of the Situation with Regard the Frequency Spectrum in Space Radio- REC2-1/2 Consolidation of Nation Consolidation of Nation Circuits Opera No. 4 Relating to the More Efficient ational and International Radiocommunica- ting in the Bands Between 4000 kHz and REC4-1/2 No. 5 Relating to the Means of Reducing the 7 (3 - 30 MHz) REC5-1 lo.
+6 Relating to the Practical Needs of f Special Assistance REC6-1 Forms for Ship Sta Io.
+7 (Rev.Mob-87): Adoption of Standard ation and Ship Earth Station Licences and Aircraft Earth Station Licences REC7-1/4 ciples for the Formulation of Standard Ship Aircraft Station Licences REC7-2 Annex 2.
+Ship o Station Licence REC7-3 Annex 3.
+Airc craft Station Licence REC7-4

-Page RECOMMENDATION No. 9 Relating to the Measures to Be Taken to Prevent the Operation of Broadcasting Stations on Board Ships or Aircraft Outside National Territories REC9-1/2 RECOMMENDATION No. 10 Relating to the Presentation of Draft Amendments to the Radio Regulations REC10-1/2 RECOMMENDATION No. 11 Relating to the Marginal Numbering of the Radio Regulations REC11-1/2 RECOMMENDATION No. 12 Relating to the Convening of Future Administrative Radio Conferences to Deal with Specific Services REC12-1/3 RECOMMENDATION No. 13 Relating to a World Administrative Radio Conference to Carry Out a General or Partial Revision of the Radio Regulations.
-REC13-1 RECOMMENDATION No. 14 (Mob-87): Identification and Location of Special Vessels, such as Medical Transports, by Means of Standard Maritime Radar Transponders REC14-1/2 RECOMMENDATION No. 15 (Orb-88): Review of Article 14 of the Radio Regulations and Further Development of Technical Criteria for its Application REC15-1/3 RECOMMENDATION No. 30 Relating to International Monitoring REC30-1/2 RECOMMENDATION No. 31 Relating to a Handbook for Computer-Aided Techniques in Radio Frequency Management REC31-1/2 RECOMMENDATION No. 32 (Orb-88): International Monitoring of Emissions Originating from Space Stations.
-REC32-1/2
+RECOMMENDATION No. 8 Relating to Automatic Identification of Stations REC8-1 RECOMMENDATION No. 9 Relating to the Measures to Be Taken to Prevent the Operation of Broadcasting Stations on Board Ships or Aircraft Outside National Territories REC9-1/2 RECOMMENDATION No. 10 Relating to the Presentation of Draft Amendments to the Radio Regulations REC10-1/2 RECOMMENDATION No. 11 Relating to the Marginal Numbering of the Radio Regulations REC11-1/2 RECOMMENDATION No. 13 Relating to a World Administrative Radio Conference to Carry Out a General or Partial Revision of the Radio Regulations REC13-1 RECOMMENDATION No. 14 (Mob-87): Identification and Location of Special Vessels, such as Medical Transports, by Means of Standard Maritime Radar Transponders REC14-1/2 RECOMMENDATION No. 15 (Orb-88): Review of Article 14 of the Radio Regulations and Further Development of Technical Criteria for its Application REC15-1/3 RECOMMENDATION No. 30 Relating to International Monitoring REC30-1/2 RECOMMENDATION No. 31 Relating to a Handbook for Compu- ter-Aided Techniques in Radio Frequency Management REC31-1/2 RECOMMENDATION No. 32 (Orb-88): International Monitoring of Emissions Originating from Space Stations REC32-1/2

-Page RECOMMENDATION No. 60 Relating to the Technical Standards of the IFRB REC60-1 RECOMMENDATION No. 61 Relating to Technical Standards for the Assessment of Harmful Interference in the Frequency Bands above 28 MHz REC61-1/2 RECOMMENDATION No. 62 Supplementing the Additional Characteristics for Classifying Emissions and Providing Additional Examples for the Full Designation of Emissions, Both as Given in Appendix 6 REC62-1/2 RECOMMENDATION No. 63 Relating to the Provision of Formulae and Examples for the Calculation of Necessary Bandwidths REC63-1/2 RECOMMENDATION No. 64 Relating to Protection Ratios and Minimum Field Strengths Required REC64-1 RECOMMENDATION No. 65 Relating to the Technology for New Spectrum Sharing and Band Utilization Schemes REC65-1 RECOMMENDATION No. 66 Relating to Studies of the Maximum Permitted Levels of Spurious Emissions REC66-1/2 RECOMMENDATION No. 67 Relating to the Definitions of "Service Area" and "Coverage Area" REC67-1/2 RECOMMENDATION No. 68 Relating to Studies and Prediction of Radio Propagation and Radio Noise REC68-1/3 RECOMMENDATION No. 69 Relating to the Frequency Tolerances of Transmitters REC69-1/2 RECOMMENDATION No. 70 Relating to Studies of the Technical Characteristics of Equipment REC70-1/2 RECOMMENDATION No. 71 Relating to the Standardization of the Technical and Operational Characteristics of Radio Equipment REC71-1/2
+RECOMMENDATION No. 60 Relating to the Technical Standards of the IFRB REC60-1 RECOMMENDATION No. 61 Relating to Technical Standards for the Assessment of Harmful Interference in the Frequency Bands above 28 MHz REC61-1/2 RECOMMENDATION No. 62 Supplementing the Additional Cha- racteristics for Classifying Emissions and Providing Additional Examples for the Full Designation of Emissions, Both as Given in Appendix 6 REC62-1/2 RECOMMENDATION No. 63 Relating to the Provision of Formulae and Examples for the Calculation of Necessary Bandwidths REC63-1/2 RECOMMENDATION No. 64 Relating to Protection Ratios and Minimum Field Strengths Required REC64-1 RECOMMENDATION No. 65 Relating to the Technology for New Spectrum Sharing and Band Utilization Schemes REC65-1 RECOMMENDATION No. 66 (Rev.WARC-92): Studies of the Maxi- mum Permitted Levels of Spurious Emissions REC66-1/3 RECOMMENDATION No. 68 Relating to Studies and Prediction of Radio Propagation and Radio Noise REC68-1/3 RECOMMENDATION No. 69 Relating to the Frequency Tolerances of Transmitters REC69-1/2 RECOMMENDATION No. 71 Relating to the Standardization of the Technical and Operational Characteristics of Radio Equipment.
+REC71-1/2 RECOMMENDATION No. 72 Relating to Terminology REC72-1 RECOMMENDATION No. 73 Relating to the Use of the Term "Channel" in the Radio Regulations REC73-1